To register, click here!

 Project Write, the Shenandoah Valley Writing Project, SU’s Department of Media and Communication, and Alamo Drafthouse Cinema are teaming up to bring a day of screenwriting and production workshops to the area for the THIRD year!

 We are holding this year’s Conference on Saturday, October 2, in conjunction with the Virginia Emerging Filmmakers Festival, presented by The Film Studio at Shenandoah, held October 1-3.
-All screenings for VEFF will be held Friday and Saturday evenings and early Sunday so that Young Screenwriters’ Conference attendees may attend for free (with paid YSC registration)!
+All screenings for VEFF will be held Friday and Saturday evenings so that Young Screenwriters’ Conference attendees may attend for free (with paid YSC registration)!
 The Festival is open to films by students in high school and college.
 Visit the Film Freeway site for more details to enter by the May 31 Early Bird Deadline or September 10 Final Deadline!

 Project Write is happy to announce that Rebekah McKendry will be the keynote speaker for the Young Screenwriters’ Conference on October 2.
 We’re excited by the wealth of experience as a screenwriter, director, and producer as well as experience writing about the industry that McKendry will share.
 Click here for more information on McKendry.